Paul W.M. Fedak, MD

 ESSAYS AND REFLECTIONS

-Medicine, leadership, and high performance often come at a hidden cost: silence.
-In my monthly newsletter, I explore the untold stories of excellence, identity, and healing — through essays that speak to the heart as much as the mind.
+Excellence often comes at a hidden cost: silence.
+In my monthly newsletter, I share essays on medicine, leadership, and healing — stories that speak to the heart as much as the mind.
+Subscribe and join a conversation about finding meaning beyond performance.

 Great!
 Please check your inbox and click the confirmation link.